 Find out more about the signs of high cholesterol.

-To measure the impact of the lifestyle changes you’ve made on your cholesterol levels, you need to do a cholesterol blood test — sometimes called a lipid test.
-This can either be done with your GP or using a home blood test.
+To measure the impact of the lifestyle changes you’ve made on your cholesterol levels, you need to do a cholesterol blood test — you can do this in the comfort of your own home, or you can arrange to visit a clinic where a nurse do it for you at an extra cost.